nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:function:: std::vector<WeatherPhenomena> weatherPhenomena() const

 			:returns: The vector or weather phenomena; each :cpp:class:`metaf::WeatherPhenomena` includes qualifier, descriptor and weather phenomena reported in this group.

-			.. note:: Currently this method always returns a vector of a single element only.

 	**Validating**